Composing MCP Servers

-Composition lets you combine tools from multiple bundles into a single MCP endpoint.
-Instead of adding five separate bundle URLs to your AI client, compose them into one custom server and use a single URL.
+Composition lets you combine tools from multiple MCP servers into a single MCP endpoint.
+Instead of adding five separate MCP server URLs to your AI client, compose them into one custom server and use a single URL.

 Why Compose?